 Guidance Notes for Applicants who are Ex-Offenders

-As a university using the Disclosure and Barring Service (DBS), previously known as the Criminal Records Bureau (CRB) Disclosure service, to assess applicants' suitability for professional courses, Brunel University complies fully with the DBS Code of Practice and undertakes to treat all applicants fairly.
+As a university using the Disclosure and Barring Service (DBS) to assess applicants' suitability for professional courses, Brunel University London complies fully with the Code of Practice and undertakes to treat all applicants fairly.
 It undertakes not to discriminate unfairly against any subject of a Disclosure on the basis of conviction or other information revealed.

-We actively promote equality of opportunity for all with the right mix of qualifications and potential and welcome applications from a wide range of candidates, including those with criminal records.
+We actively promote equality of opportunity for all with the right mix of qualifications and potential and welcome applications from a wide range of candidates, including those with an offending background.
 We select all candidates for interview based on their skills, qualifications and experience.

-We ensure that all those in Brunel University who are involved in the recruitment process have been suitably trained to identify and assess the relevance and circumstances of offences.
-We also ensure that they have received appropriate guidance and training in the relevant legislation relating to the recruitment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974.
+Brunel University London ensures that all those who are involved in looking at past offences have been suitably trained to identify and assess the relevance and circumstances of offences.
+We also ensure that they have received appropriate guidance and training in the relevant legislation relating to the recruitment of ex-offenders, eg the Rehabilitation of Offenders Act 1974.

 Having a criminal record will not necessarily bar you from studying with us.
 This will depend on the circumstances and background of your offences.

 Failure to declare a relevant criminal conviction at the time of application, or before enrolment if the conviction was gained after the application form was completed, is likely to result in the withdrawal of the offer of a place on the course and any enrolment may be regarded as invalid.